draftdev/startup-marketing-checklist/tactics/content.md

 # Content Marketing

-> _Content Marketing is all the Marketing that’s left._ - Seth Godin
+> _Content Marketing is all the marketing that’s left._ - Seth Godin

 ## Tactics

+- [ ] Send a regular email newsletter with blog posts, use cases, customer stories, etc.
 - [ ] Regularly post blog posts on your blog(s)

   #### Blogging platforms